Guide overview

 Submit an assignment

 - From the submission page you can submit your assignment via the submission box.
+You can either drag and drop a file or select to upload a file.
+As stated above, do not select to upload from cloud.

 - You can drag and drop files from your computer directly into the submission box.

-- If you are happy with your uploaded document select Submit from the bottom right-hand corner.
+- If you are happy with your uploaded document select submit from the bottom right-hand corner.

 - You will then be prompted again to submit.
-Select Submit again.
+Select submit again.

 - You will then see a success message with a copy of your receipt which you can download as an additional record of submission.

-Please now proceed to read the next step of this guide –check an assignment has successfully submitted * essential step.
+Please now proceed to read the next step of this guide –check an assignment has successfully submitted * essential step

 Check submission

-- Check the preview appears as expected.
+- Check the submission appears as expected.

 - In very exceptional circumstances documents may not display correctly online.
 If this occurs tutors will download the original file you submitted.
 You can check your original file is correct by clicking on the download icon in the top right-hand corner of the preview of your submission.
-Then select Download original file.
+Then select download original file.

 Feedback and grading

 There may also be grading / written feedback via a rubric in the right-hand side panel (which in turn may determine the overall grading value in the top-right hand corner of the page).
 The school primarily uses rubrics on Postgraduate Taught Programmes.
 A rubric allows for a mark and / or written feedback for each assessment criterion.
 Each criterion may contribute to the overall percentage of the assessment mark.
 The weighting may differ for each criterion.
-You may also see a notification of a posted mark for an assignment via the Blackboard activity stream.
-Click on the notification to be taken to the gradebook view of the relevant course.
-You can then navigate back to the relevant marked submission page.

 Another route is via the marks option on the homepage menu.

-Once you have clicked on marks, click on the relevant listed course and navigate back to the relevant marked submission.
+Once you have clicked on marks, click on the relevant listed course and navigate to the relevant marked submission.